Mohan Prasad Subedi

 During the monsoon, because of the extreme downpour, the trails are mostly slippery and muddy, and full of leeches.
 Also, there’s always a risk of landslides.

-It is possible to trek to Annapurna Base Camp in the winter, but the temperatures are extremely cold, especially above 3,000 meters.
+It is possible to trek to Annapurna Base Camp in the winter, when the Annapurna peak is covered with shiny white snow, but the temperatures are extremely cold, especially above 3,000 meters.
 Trails are frequently covered in snow, and nighttime lows at ABC can be as low as -15°C.

 Note: It’s highly recommended to avoid trekking during monsoon or winter as the climate is not favorable.